-The Company has three committees at present, being the Audit Committee, the Corporate Governance & Nominating Committee and the Compensation Committee.
+The Company has four formal committees at present, being the Audit Committee, the Corporate Governance & Nominating Committee, the Compensation Committee and the Sustainability Committee.
 As the Directors are actively involved in the operations of the Company and the size of the Company's operations does not warrant a larger board of Directors, the Board has determined that additional standing committees are not necessary at this stage of the Company's development.